arifszn/gitprofile/README.md

 ## 📢 Please Read

 I intend to keep my works open source.
-Please do not discourage me by claiming this work by copying it as your own or removing the footer notice.
+Please do not discourage me by claiming this work by copying it as your own or removing/changing the footer notice.
+However You are open to use this project by forking it and change any code necessary(except footer notice).
+Go through the [License](https://github.com/arifszn/ezprofile/blob/main/LICENSE) before thinking of stealing this project.
+For every stolen copy found, an issue will be created on the concerned repo and a [DMCA Takedown](https://www.dmca.com/FAQ/What-is-a-DMCA-Takedown) notice will be sent.
+Do not fall into this [list](https://github.com/arifszn/ezprofile/issues/2).

 ## 💖 Support